coqui-ai/TTS/README.md

 Please feel free to offer new changes and pull things off.
 We are happy to discuss and make things better.

 ## Problems waiting to be solved.
-- Punctuations at the end of a sentence sometimes affect the pronounciation of the last word.
-Because punctuation sign is attended by the attention module , that forces network to create a voice signal or at least modify the voice signal being generated for neighboring frames.
+- Punctuations at the end of a sentence sometimes affect the pronunciation of the last word.
+Because punctuation sign is attended by the attention module, that forces the network to create a voice signal or at least modify the voice signal being generated for neighboring frames.
 - ~~Simpler stop-token prediction.
 Right now we use RNN to keep the history of the previous frames.
 However, we never tested, if something simpler would work as well.~~ Yet RNN based model gives more stable predictions.
 - Train for better mel-specs.
 Mel-spectrograms are not good enough to be fed Neural Vocoder.
 Easy solution to this problem is to train the model with r=1.
-However,in this case model struggles to align the attention.
+However, in this case, model struggles to align the attention.
-- irregular words: "minute", "focus", "aren't" etc. Even though, ~~it might be solved~~ (Nancy dataset delivers much better quality compared to LJSpeech) it is solved by a larger or a better dataset, some of irregular words cause network to mispronounce.
+- irregular words: "minute", "focus", "aren't" etc. Even though ~~it might be solved~~ (Nancy dataset delivers much better quality compared to LJSpeech) it is solved by a larger or a better dataset, some of the irregular words cause network to mispronounce.

 ## Major TODOs
 - [x] Implement the model.